bee-san/Talks/Ben/details.md

 1/6 | 29/01/2018 | Spent 10 minutes editing and putting photos into an album so I can include them in presentation.
 Will wait until Wednesday when I'm grading in Karate for proper photos as Karate will take a group photo of us.
 Shouldn't take too long to edit together a nice little 20 second movie about my first semester at university.
 1/12 | 29/01/2018 | I spent 10 minutes outlining exactly what I need to do and any ideas.
 I halfed the time because I felt it was a bit tongue in cheek to get paid for outlining what to do.
 1/12th of £8 is 0.60p :)
 2/6 | 30/01/2019 | I spent 20 minutes researching new people who have uni degrees that younger audiences can relate to.
 I found photos of these people and reached out to see if I can use photos of them in a presentation (since you would otherwise have to use royalty free photos, which of people are hard to get).
 Not expecting a response but it was worth a shot :)
+1 | 02/02/2018 | I've been interviewing people these past few days, formally too.
+I've got Pauline and Luis on board, just need Ian.
+2 | 03/02/2018 | Oh god every single image is a JPG which makes it very ugly when put onto large screens.
+ALSO WHO USES COMIC SANS!?!?!??!
+I've had to remake almost everything in this presentation.
+Added more sections, added some interview stuff

 ## ToDo List
 ToDo | Done? | Notes